Skip to main content

 Dear Friends,

-Washington D.C.— Today, Congressman Joe Neguse, Chair of the U.S. Subcommittee on National Parks, Forests and Public Lands, Representatives John Curtis, Susie Lee, and Kelly Armstrong unveiled bipartisan, bicameral legislation to bolster outdoor recreation and promote biking on federal lands across the United States.
+Washington D.C.— Today, Congressman Joe Neguse, Chair of the U.S. Subcommittee on National Parks, Forests and Public Lands, held a hearing to advance the Biking On Long-Distance Trails (BOLT) Act, which would bolster outdoor recreation and promote biking on federal lands across the United States.